wallix/awless/README.md

 3. Download the latest `awless` binaries (Windows/Linux/macOS) [from Github](https://github.com/wallix/awless/releases/latest)
 4. If you have Golang already installed, install from the source with: `go get -u github.com/wallix/awless`

+If you have previously used the AWS CLI or aws-shell, you don't need to configure anything!
+Your config will be automatically loaded (i.e. ~/.aws/{credentials,config}) and `awless` will prompt for any missing info.

 # Main features

 <p align="center">